hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 patterns in its caves, which will answer the as-yet-unknown mathematical needs of the 21st century.
-And just as important, they can enjoy the simple pleasures of mathematics which have for so long, so unjustly and unnecessarily, been denied to them.
+And just as important, they can enjoy the simple pleasures of mathematics which have for so long, so unjustly and unnecessarily, been denied them.

 ## Annotated bibliography